uigy/Filmweb-Ratings-in-filmography/README.md

 # Filmweb.pl - Ratings in filmography (Chrome extension)

-Extension adds rating next to title of the movie in actors filmography.
+Extension adds rating next to title of the movie in filmography.

 ![](https://i.imgur.com/xqZaFOr.gif)